 1 Accident reporting and investigation:

 Accidents are recorded and reported in accordance with the procedure outlined in the guidance.
-Accidents are investigated as soon as possible after occurrence by the Health, Safety & Training Manager.
+Accidents are investigated by the H&S Officer where necessary, as soon as possible after occurrence.
 Investigation provides reactive monitoring data.